EVHaste/haste-makes-waste/_posts/2023-10-23-revita-refocused.markdown

 ## Dear Villagers Considers Reversing Decision

-Although Dear Villagers declined to provide those specific details, they did provide a response which suggests some good news for the future of Revita Refocused: in response to community feedback, the developer and publishers are once again actively exploring potential release options.
+Although Dear Villagers declined to provide those specific details, they did provide a response which suggests some good news for the future of Revita Refocused: thanks to community interest, the developer and publishers are once again actively exploring potential release options.
 Their full statement, provided exclusively to *Haste Makes Waste*, is enclosed below:

 ---
 {:style="color:gray; font-size: 95%;"}